ellisonbg/py4science/book/getting_started.rst

-type commands and explore data (IPython), support for efficient array based computations (numpy), a library of efficient scientific algorithms (scipy), the ability to make scientific graphs (matplotlib) and efficient interactive 3D visualization (MayaVi).
+type commands and explore data (IPython), support for efficient array based computations (numpy), a library of efficient scientific algorithms (scipy), the ability to make scientific graphs (matplotlib) and support for efficient interactive 3D visualization (MayaVi).
 There are many other other wonderful packages out there, some of which are absolutely essential for certain kinds of work, but with Python and (M)atplotlib, (I)Python, (N)umpy and (S)cipy (MINS) you can achieve a fantastic level of productivity, and these tools alone are all that many people need, particularly at the student level.
 As people progress, they bring in many more packages into their daily workflow -- nonetheless, these packages are sufficiently powerful and scalable that they remain the core tools for most users.

 We'll explore each of these components in turn.
 Because there are a variety of ways to install Python and associated tools across the